Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 10.md

     - Camille shakes Oz’s hand, learns that:
         - He’s a Captain who handles the military side of affairs (while Captain Purah handles the civilian side of things)
         - He’s the one who ordered our outfits for the masquerade!!
-- Oz asks where Dr. Pope is -- Camille lets them know that we were attacked and that someone from Diamond cast ==Time Stop==
+- Oz asks where Dr. Pope is -- Camille lets them know that we were attacked and that someone from Diamond cast Time Stop
 - Cordelia asks if we’re going to war: Oz responds affirmatively
     - She also asks for her father: he’s in the Capital for sure, likely in the Tower somewhere a few floors down
     - **[[Arthur Elysian|CAPTAIN ARTHUR]] IS GONNA BE IN THE BIG MEETING.
 HE’S ALSO UP FOR PROMOTION?
 THIS HAPPENED LIKE A WEEK AGO AFTER HE RETURNED FROM THE GOLD COAST**